Our Karimunjawa Indonesia Travel Plan

 However, we expected our Qatar inflight experience would be comfortable enough.
 At Hamad International Airport in Doha, there is the option to use a couple of the private lounges ($55 per person), so we were considering this.

 In any case, since we would take our flight from Rome, we would be spending 1 night in the Eternal City.
 After checking out a variety of Rome Hotels & Guesthouses, we settled on a small guesthouse not far from the Vatican City.
 We also earmarked a couple of well-recommended restaurants in the vicinity.

 We were scheduled to arrive at Soekarno-Hatta International Airport in Jakarta in the late evening.
 To save time, we planned to stay at a budget hotel near the airport.
-We’re then well-placed to take an early flight the next morning to our next destination: Semarang, 460 kms further east along the coast in central Java.
+We’d then be well-placed to take an early flight the next morning to our next destination: Semarang, 460 kms further east along the coast in central Java.

 We should have enough time on our return trip to take a look at what Semarang city has to offer.

 Our final destination was Karimunjawa, a paradise island 88 kms off the central north coast of Java.

 We planned to spend 11 days here, staying at an assortment of guesthouses and hotels.
-Hopefully, we’ll have the chance to do plenty of swimming and snorkeling, as well as trekking into the jungle and discovering the remote parts of the island by motorbike.
+Hopefully, we would be able to do plenty of swimming and snorkeling, as well as trekking into the jungle and discovering the remote parts of the island by motorbike.

-After tanning ourselves in Karimunjawa, our plan is to return to the mainland using the fast boat to Semarang (which runs only a couple of times per week).
+After tanning ourselves in Karimunjawa, our plan was to return to the mainland using the fast boat to Semarang (which runs only a couple of times per week).

-We have already booked ourselves into a good hotel (Hotel Quest) in the center of the Semarang city.
+We had already booked ourselves into a good hotel (Hotel Quest) in the center of the Semarang city.

 Jakarta & Return via Rome

-From Semarang, we’ll take a train for the 460 km ride back to Jakarta.
-There, we’ll have just a day and a half in the city before taking our return flight back to Rome.
+From Semarang, we would take a train for the 460 km ride back to Jakarta.
+There, we’d have just a day and a half in the city before taking our return flight back to Rome.